vipperofvip/skymeter/README.md

 This code powers a Raspberry Pi appliance that acts as an Exede satellite internet usage monitor
 - Data usage is displayed to a 128x64 OLED screen (SSD1306)
-- The device auto-updates the data usage information once per day (as dictated by the crontab)
+- The device auto-updates the data usage information as per the crontab entries

-TODO:
-- Handle password changes gracefully
-- Auto-update code from remote source
-- Periodic health report emails to an administrator

-Example root crontab file (edit with 'sudo su' then 'crontab -e')
+A sample crontab entry is provided that will update the usage once every 6 hours.
+Install that crontab entry with 'sudo su' then 'crontab -e'

-@reboot /home/pi/skymeter/usage_display.sh
-0 3 * * * /home/pi/skymeter/usage_updater.sh
+Installation instructions:
+coming soon